Benzodiazepines Drug Information

 Laboratory drug testing: Methods of Analysis

 There are many problems associated with a comprehensive approach to the analysis of the benzodiazepines.
 The benzodiazepines are a very diverse and complex group of compounds which are extensively metabolized in urine.
 For this reason, it is not always possible to determine the parent drug with urine testing.
-In addition, dosage levels and half-life varies substantially between the benzodiazepines affecting the ability to detect therapeutic use of some benzodiazepines.
-Therefore, the analytical detection limits may preclude the detection of therapeutic use.
+In addition, dosage levels vary substantially affecting the ability to detect therapeutic levels.

-The most common analytical methods to screen for the presence of benzodiazepines in urine are the immunoassay methods such as enzyme immunoassay (EIA).
-The immunoassay methods are class specific in that they detect oxazepam, a common metabolite of many benzodiazepines.
-However, many other structurally similar benzodiazepines may also be detected.
+The most common analytical techniques to screen for the presence of benzodiazepines in urine are immunoassay methods such as enzyme immunoassay (EIA).
+Immunoassay methods are designed to optimally detect oxazepam, however many other structurally similar benzodiazepines may also be detected.